Powerlearnproject/se-day1-assignment-DidierAmbungaJr/README.md

 Discuss the importance of Integrated Development Environments (IDEs) and Version Control Systems (VCS) in the software development process.
 Give examples of each.

-1. IDE: An IDE is software that provides comprehensive tools for software develop- ment in a single environment, facilitating coding, debugging, and code management.
+1. IDE: An IDE is software that provides comprehensive tools for software development in a single environment, facilitating coding, debugging, and code management.
 For example, Visual Studio Code, Pycharm and IntelliJ IDEA are popular IDEs.
 2.
 VCS: A VCS allows the management of different versions of source code, tracking changes, and collaborating with other developers.
 Git is one of the most widely